David Fraisse

-David Fraisse (born Saint-Vallier, on 20 December 1966), also known by the nickname of "Frezzy", is a French rugby union coach and former rugby league footballer who played in the 1980s and 1990s.
+David Fraisse (born Saint-Vallier, on 20 December 1966) is a French rugby union coach and former rugby league footballer who played in the 1980s and 1990s.
 He played representative rugby league for France at the 1995 Rugby League World Cup.

 Playing career

 Fraisse first played for France in 1987.
 In 1993–94 Fraisse spent the season with the Sheffield Eagles.
 He then spent a season at Bradford Northern, before joining Workington Town.
 His twenty-first and last international match was at the 1995 World Cup.

 Coaching career

 Fraisse is currently coaching the defence for RC Toulonnais.